survivejs/react-book/manuscript/15_language_features.md

 It is recommended to keep your classes separated in different modules.

-## Property Initializers
+## Class Properties and Property Initializers

 ES6 classes won't bind their methods by default.
 This can be problematic sometimes, as you still may want to be able to access the instance properties.
-Without property initializers we might write something like this:
+Experimental features known as [class properties and property initializers](https://github.com/jeffmo/es-class-static-properties-and-fields) solve this problem.
+Without them, we might write something like this:

 ```javascript
 import React from 'react';